anoizer/ToDo-React/README.md

-Try to do ToDo List
+ToDo List with React.

+I learn React App in practice.
+I use WebStorm, webpack, npm.